Polycrystalline silicon: Capacity

-The polysilicon manufacturing market is growing rapidly.
-According to Digitimes, in July 2011, the total polysilicon production in 2010 was 209,000 tons.
+The polysilicon manufacturing market has been growing rapidly.
+According to DigiTimes, in July 2011, the total polysilicon production in 2010 was 209,000 tons.
 First-tier suppliers account for 64% of the market while China-based polysilicon firms have 30% of market share.
 The total production is likely to increase 37.4% to 281,000 tons by end of 2011.
 For 2012, EETimes Asia predicts 328,000 tons production with only 196,000 tons of demand, with spot prices expected to fall 56%.
 While good for renewable energy prospects, the subsequent drop in price could be brutal for manufacturers.
 As of late 2012, SolarIndustryMag reports a capacity of 385,000 tons will be reached by yearend 2012.

-But as established producers (mentioned below) expand their capacities, additional newcomers – many from Asia – are moving into the market.
+As of 2010, as established producers (mentioned below) expand their capacities, additional newcomers – many from Asia – are moving into the market.
 Even long-time players in the field have recently had difficulties expanding plant production.
 It is yet unclear which companies will be able to produce at costs low enough to be profitable after the steep drop in spot-prices of the last months.